elastic/elasticsearch-river-twitter/README.md

 bin/plugin -install elasticsearch/elasticsearch-river-twitter/2.4.1
 ```

+After installing the plugin you need to restart elasticsearch.

 You need to install a version matching your Elasticsearch version:

 |       Elasticsearch    |Twitter River Plugin|                                                            Docs                                                                   |